GloriaFriesen/ping-pong/README.md

 None that I know of.

 ## Support and contact details
 Questions?
 Concerns?
 Suggestions?
-Reach out to me via [github]<https://github.com/GloriaFriesen>.
+Reach out to me via github: <https://github.com/GloriaFriesen>.

 ## Technologies Used
 * _HTML_